kpchi/hackaguide/Pre-Planning/Sleeping Rooms.md

 Hackathons shouldn't be events of self-imposed torture (lack of sleep, post-hackathon illness, junk food overload etc).
 So why not provide areas conducive to resting?
 Here are some things to take note of:

 - Do you have capacity for more than one sleeping rooms?
 Do you have Under-18s present staying overnight?
 If the answer to either is yes note:
-	- Nice touch to have gender specific sleeping rooms
+	- Ideally have male, female and non-binary sleeping rooms.
+If not, gender specific sleeping rooms while allowing non-binary attendees to make their choice also works.
 	- If Under-18s are present overnight, ensure they have separate sleeping rooms.
-Background-Checked Volunteers stationed outside Under-18 specific sleeping rooms
+Background-Checked Volunteers should be stationed outside Under-18 specific sleeping rooms
 - Provide sleeping Bags / Yoga Mats / Air Beds (make sure you have an *electric* pump handy!) depending on your budget.
 If not, asking attendees to bring their own is also a possibility.
 - Is it going to be cold during the event?
 - Don't assume your sleeping areas will always be warm.